 Both beneficiaries agreed in probate court to sell the property and I received the full authority to sell and split property proceeds.
-The one beneficiary living at the property was the mother's caregiver and helped herself to the mother's bank account writing checks and using credit card without...
+The one beneficiary living at the property was the mother's caregiver and helped herself to the mother's bank account writing checks and using credit...
 Read more »

 Based on the facts submitted, this is best handled by with the assistance of an attorney.
 A Probate Court has broad equitable powers to make adjustments.
 However, the claims must be presented in the correct format and using the proper procedures.
 A discuss of which is...Read more »

-As a general rule, where the beneficiary (the son) of an intestate estate dies during administration their share of the estate goes to the beneficiary's intestate heirs, or if they had a will as designated in the will.
-(If...Read more »
+As a general rule, where the beneficiary (the son) of an intestate estate dies during administration their share of the estate goes to the beneficiary's intestate heirs, or if they had a will as designated in the...Read more »

 A trustee cannot make a distribution contingent on your signing a release.
 However, they may ask for one and many institutional trustees and private fiduciaries do so a part of normal business practice.